poolfeast-420/discord-shit-bot/README.md

 # discord-shit-bot

 DISCLAIMER USE AT OWN RISK.
-SOME FUNCTIONS WHEN USED WILL BREAK YOUR SEVER!!!
+SOME FUNCTIONS WHEN USED WILL BREAK YOUR SERVER!!!

 This is a really shit bot,
 "haha, yeah it looks like it does some pretty shitty things but it probably operates consistently and is well written"